Coteh/wordle-clone/README.md

 - `/Users/<username>/Library/Preferences/wordle-clone` (macOS)
 - `C:\Users\<username>\AppData\Roaming\wordle-clone\Config` (Windows)

+To find where it's located on your machine, you can use the Game Data Subcommand (see [Game Data Subcommand Usage](#game-data-subcommand-usage) for full usage).
+You can output the preferences filepath by running `wordle data -p`.

-In here, you can specify the following options in JSON format:
+In this file, you can specify the following options in JSON format:
 | Option | Type | Description | Default Value |
 | ------ | ---- | ----------- | ------------- |
 | `hardMode` | `boolean` | Whether to enable hard mode | `false` |